Germany Day Tours, Attractions & Excursions

 - Transfers not included

-Visit the Nazi Party’s historic conference venue high up on the summit of Kehlstein, Eagle’s Nest, with a direct transfer from Salzburg!
+Visit the Nazi Party’s historic conference venue high up on the summit of Kehlstein Mountain, by embarking on an Eagle’s Nest tour from Salzburg!
 Take in the incredible views of the Bavarian and Austrian Alps from 5,000 ft. ...

 - Direct transfer to Eagle’s Nest from Salzburg